-The Chair of the Department must submit a request for Waiver of External Review, together with an up-to-date curriculum vitae for the candidate to the Dean, c/o the Human Resources Office no later than December 15th, 2020(date change due to COVID-19).
+The Chair of the Department must submit a request for Waiver of External Review, together with an up-to-date curriculum vitae for the candidate to the Dean, c/o the Human Resources Office no later than October 20, 2023.
 Most departments will need to submit their request earlier to comply with internal deadlines of their own Departmental Promotion Committee (DPC).
 Approval for a Waiver of External Review may be granted only by the Dean.